Most nonprofits seek and need income sustainability. Most nonprofits hope to achieve it—someday.

 Instead of making sustainability a hope and a dream for the future, determine that sustainability is possible for your nonprofit and within your control.
 Take a step into the future.
 Decide to be sustainable.
 Trade your someday for that day.

-The day needn’t be tomorrow.
+The day needn’t be soon.
 By all means, set the date in the distance.
 Do make it within the decade.
-When my husband and I were married we set a goal to have children in five years—a date that seemed like forever.
+When my husband and I were married, we set a goal to have children in five years—a date that seemed like forever.
 Looking back, it arrived with amazing quickness.
 We had our first child before our sixth anniversary.

 Steps to Sustainable